Safety through feedback in Constrained RL: Abstract

 \section{Abstract}

 In safety-critical RL settings, the inclusion of an additional cost function is often favoured over the arduous task of modifying the reward function to ensure the agent's safe behaviour.
 However, designing or evaluating such a cost function can be prohibitively expensive.
 For instance, in the domain of self-driving, designing a cost function that encompasses all unsafe behaviours (e.g., aggressive lane changes, risky overtakes) is inherently complex, it must also consider all the actors present in the scene making it expensive to evaluate.
 In such scenarios, the cost function can be learned from feedback collected offline in between training rounds.
 This feedback can be system generated or elicited from a human observing the training process.
 Previous approaches have not been able to scale to complex environments and are constrained to receiving feedback at the state level which can be expensive to collect.
-To this end, we introduce an approach that scales to more complex domains and extends to beyond state-level feedback, thus, reducing the burden on the evaluator.
+To this end, we introduce an approach that scales to more complex domains and extends beyond state-level feedback, thus, reducing the burden on the evaluator.
 Inferring the cost function in such settings poses challenges, particularly in assigning credit to individual states based on trajectory-level feedback.
 To address this, we propose a surrogate objective that transforms the problem into a state-level supervised classification task with noisy labels, which can be solved efficiently.
-Additionally, it is often infeasible to collect feedback on every trajectory generated by the agent, hence, two fundamental questions arise: (1) Which trajectories should be presented to the human? and (2) How many trajectories are necessary for effective learning?
+Additionally, it is often infeasible to collect feedback for every trajectory generated by the agent, hence, two fundamental questions arise: (1) Which trajectories should be presented to the human? and (2) How many trajectories are necessary for effective learning?
 To address these questions, we introduce a \textit{novelty-based sampling} mechanism that selectively involves the evaluator only when the the agent encounters a \textit{novel} trajectory, and discontinues querying once the trajectories are no longer \textit{novel}.
 We showcase the efficiency of our method through experimentation on several benchmark Safety Gymnasium environments and realistic self-driving scenarios.
-Our method achieves near optimal performance (to when the cost function is known) just from gathering feedback at the trajectory level in many of the domains underscoring the effectiveness and scalability of our approach.
+Our method demonstrates near-optimal performance, comparable to when the cost function is known, by relying solely on trajectory-level feedback across multiple domains.
+This highlights both the effectiveness and scalability of our approach.
+The code to replicate these results can be found at \href{https://github.com/shshnkreddy/RLSF}{https://github.com/shshnkreddy/RLSF}